topickering/CV/README.md

 #### Collaborative working

 The Makers Academy course focusses on pair programming and involves several group projects.
 In my career I often worked with other specialists.
-In order to provide the most appropriate and efficient service to clients it was necessary to understand each team members roles, to liaise regularly in order to spot any potential issues as early as possible, and to trust the other specialists to deliver.
+In order to provide the most appropriate and efficient service to clients it was necessary to understand the roles of each team member, to liaise regularly in order to spot any potential issues as early as possible, and to trust the other specialists to deliver.

 ## Education